 In some classes, the students' primary need is to address the core areas of difference within the autism spectrum and to directly teach the priority skills that will enable them to access a greater breath of learning opportunities.

-In order for these students to access the curriculums in school successfully they have been identified as needing a highly individualised approach and, in some cases, an individualised curriculum.
+These students have not been able to access the formal and semi formal curriculums in school successfully and have been identified as needing a highly individualised approach.
 This is facilitated with a higher staff ratio to enable transactional support to be successfully implemented across a range of contexts in school.